ssacree/ssacree/README.md

-## I am a student at IT TOP College in Ufa, learning Python."
+## I am a student at IT TOP College in Ufa, learning Python.

 <!--
 **ssacree/ssacree** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.